kwur/new-kwur-site/_posts/2010-12-20-local-community-radio-act-passes.md

   </p>

   <p>
-    Yesterday evening, Congress finally passed the <a href="http://www.opencongress.org/bill/111-s592/text">Local Community Radio Act</a>, as <a href="http://www.freepress.net/press-release/2010/12/18/free-press-cheers-passage-local-community-radio-act">Freepress</a> reports.&nbsp; Essentially, the bill opens up the broadcast spectrum to community-oriented low power FM stations, as a public resource and an opportunity for millions of people to have their voices heard.&nbsp; This is huge step forward in seizing the airwaves from corporate interests and giving them to the average citizen, and for that alone, I am grateful.&nbsp; However, it also offers our humble station the opportunity to upgrade our wattage to a respectable output.&nbsp; We started out with a 10-watt signal in 1976, and that's where we've been since then.&nbsp; That's not to say we haven't tried to increase our wattage (<a href="http://www.riverfronttimes.com/2002-08-07/music/the-old-college-try/">this</a> is a nice crash-course on past attempts) &#8211; but, for the first time in 34 years, because of this bill's passage, we have a legitimate chance at upgrading to 100 (or God forbid, 250) watts. &nbsp;
+    Yesterday evening, Congress finally passed the <a href="http://www.opencongress.org/bill/111-s592/text">Local Community Radio Act</a>, as <a href="http://www.freepress.net/press-release/2010/12/18/free-press-cheers-passage-local-community-radio-act">Freepress</a> reports.
+Essentially, the bill opens up the broadcast spectrum to community-oriented low power FM stations, as a public resource and an opportunity for millions of people to have their voices heard.
+This is huge step forward in seizing the airwaves from corporate interests and giving them to the average citizen, and for that alone, I am grateful.
+However, it also offers our humble station the opportunity to upgrade our wattage to a respectable output.
+We started out with a 10-watt signal in 1976, and that's where we've been since then.
+That's not to say we haven't tried to increase our wattage (<a href="http://www.riverfronttimes.com/2002-08-07/music/the-old-college-try/">this</a> is a nice crash-course on past attempts) – but, for the first time in 34 years, because of this bill's passage, we have a legitimate chance at upgrading to 100 (or God forbid, 250) watts.
   </p>

   <p>